Best Canadian Stocks Quick List:

 Because the TSX is primarily dominated by three sectors:

-These sectors make up over two-thirds of the market.
+These sectors make up over two-thirds of Canadian stocks on the TSX.

-Both energy and materials have had a difficult time over the past few years due to macroeconomic conditions.
+Canada’s energy and material sectors have had a difficult time over the past few years due to macroeconomic conditions.
 Although conditions are improving, the outlook for both the aforementioned two sectors is still suspect at best.

-Despite the limited options, there is still some solid growth plays and stocks to invest in on the TSX.
+Despite the limited options, there are still some strong Canadian stocks to buy in 2019.

-In selecting these companies, we looked at historical performance and expected future growth.
+In selecting these Canadian stocks, we looked at historical performance and expected future growth.
 We also paid close attention to the company’s market potential and management’s track record of delivering on their expectations.

-When it comes to investing in growth companies, there is no perfect formula and does require a decent level of assumptions.
+When it comes to finding the best Canadian stocks, there is no perfect formula and does require a decent level of assumptions.

 As per the National Association of Investors Corporation (NAIC), a good barometer for growth companies is projected five-year growth rates in excess of 10%

-All companies on this list are expected to exceed over the next few years, making them some of the best stocks to buy today on the TSX.
+All Canadian stocks on this list are expected to exceed growth expectations over the next few years, making them some of the best Canadian stocks to buy today on the TSX.

-We’ve added a few more stocks, two to be exact.
-It’s tough to find solid growth stocks but this group here is in our opinion the cream of the crop.
+We’ve added a few more Canadian stocks to buy in our 2019 update.
+It’s tough to find solid growth stocks in Canada, but this group here is in our opinion the cream of the crop.
 Our top 5 Canadian stocks have performed insanely well as a whole, and we are looking forward to better results in the first half of 2019.

-Our top growth list is subject to a lot of movement, as some of these stocks are fairly volatile so you will see a lot of companies changing positions on this update.
+Our top Canadian stock growth list is subject to a lot of movement, as some of these Canadian stocks are fairly volatile so you will see a lot of companies changing positions in this update.
 But overall, these are some of the best Canadian stocks to buy and hold on the TSX right now.

-Like these stocks?
+Like these Canadian stocks?
 Don’t forget to check out our other top stock lists:

 Our best Canadian stocks to buy for 2019